 Super Bowl overtime rules are the same as NFL playoff rules: Both teams have the opportunity to possess the football.
 If the game is tied after each team’s possession, the next score wins.

-For example, if the Cincinnati Bengals score a touchdown (plus an extra point) on their first possession of overtime against the Buffalo Bills, the Bills have one possession to score at least seven points.
+For example, if the Kansas City Chiefs score a touchdown (plus an extra point) on their first possession of overtime against the Philadelphia Eagles, the Eagles have one possession to score at least seven points.

-If the Bills don’t score or score fewer than seven points, the game is over and the Bengals win.
+If the Eagles don’t score or score fewer than seven points, the game is over and the Chiefs win.

-If the Bills score eight points (i.e., a touchdown and two-point conversion), the game is over and the Bills win.
+If the Eagles score eight points (i.e., a touchdown and two-point conversion), the game is over and the Eagles win.

-If the Bills score exactly seven points, the game continues and is played until the next score.
+If the Eagles score exactly seven points, the game continues and is played until the next score.